 The contribution rate for the public pension system is 28%.
 Employers pay 21.5% of payroll, employees 6.5% of earnings.
 The self-employed pay the whole 28% of their earnings.
-Since 2013, employees have been given the option of diverting 3% of their earnings from this contribution to new second-tier pension funds.
+Since 2013, employees have been given the option of diverting 3% of their earnings from this contribution to new second-tier pension funds.138

 The scheme has two components: a flat-rate basic pension and an earnings-related part.
 The flat-rate component provides all entitled citizens with a basic pension.
 The earnings-related component has a strong redistributive character.
-The base on which pensions are assessed is 100% up to CZK 8,400 (~EUR 330) per month, 30% between CZK 8,400 and CZK 20,500 (~EUR 330 and ~EUR 810), and 10% above this sum.
+The

 The value of the basic pension is equal to 10% of the legislated average wage.
-In 2022 this translated into an annual benefit equal to CZK 46 800 (~EUR 1850).
+In 2022 this translated into an annual benefit equal to CZK 46 800 (\sim EUR 1850).
+140

 The voluntary supplementary pension scheme is run by pension companies, which offer exclusively direct contribution plans.
 The pension companies are joint stock companies, incorporated in the Czech Republic under the provisions of the Commercial Code.
 The purpose of pension companies is limited to the provision of supplementary pension insurance.
 Pension companies must be licensed by the Ministry of Finance, in agreement with the Ministry of Labor and Social Affairs and the Securities Commission.
-Members are allowed to choose between the state asset manager and private administrators.
+Members are allowed to choose between the state asset manager and private administrators.141

 Pension companies are not authorized to offer more than one pension plan.
-If participants have joined the system, they can switch pension funds as often as they like; there are no switching fees.
+If participants have joined the system, they can switch pension funds as often as they like; there are no switching fees.142